 Closing April 17: Alum Casey Curran’s ‘Parable of Gravity’ at MadArt Gallery

-Cornish alum Casey Curran’s exhibit “Parable of Gravity” is currently featured at MadArt Gallery in Seattle.
+Cornish alumni Casey Curran’s exhibit “Parable of Gravity” is currently featured at MadArt Gallery in Seattle.
 The exhibit, which opened on Feb.
 11, is still available for in-person visits through April 17.

-Casey Curran received his BFA in painting and sculpture from Cornish in 2006.
+Casey Curran received his BFA in Art (painting and sculpture) from Cornish in 2006.
 In “Parable of Gravity,” Curran has constructed tall wooden towers with thousands of half-inch strips of fiberboard arranged in a grid-like structure.
 Resting upon these structures, which embody a city skyline, rests a field of white flowers operated by a motorized lever system that makes the petals open and close and move left and right.
-These moving kinetic sculptures have caught the attention of the Seattle art community for their detailed, other worldly quality.
+These moving kinetic sculptures have caught the attention of the Seattle art community for their detailed, otherworldly quality.

 From the MadArt Gallery website (text provided by the artist):